y3owk1n/Vimnav.spoon/README.md

 ## Credits

-Vimnav is based on [Vifari](https://github.com/dzirtusss/vifari) by dzirtuss, extensively rewritten for system-wide support, performance optimization, and enhanced features.
+Vimnav is based on [Vifari](https://github.com/dzirtusss/vifari) by dzirtuss, extensively rewritten for system-wide support, performance optimization, and enhanced features including full modal text editing.

 ## License

 MIT License — See [LICENSE](LICENSE) file for details.

+---

 <p align="center">
   Made with ⌨️  by developers who never touch their mouse